Who must file

-- Schedule K, Line 34: Calculates tax due on W-2 wages earned in a RITA municipality other than the residence municipality and from which no municipal income tax was withheld by the employer.
+- Line 34: Calculates tax due on W-2 wages earned in a RITA municipality other than the residence municipality and from which no municipal income tax was withheld by the employer.

-- Schedule K, Line 35: Calculates tax due on W-2 wages earned in a non-RITA municipality, from which no municipal income tax was withheld by the employer, but which you filed and paid the tax due to the municipality.
+- Line 35: Calculates tax due on W-2 wages earned in a non-RITA municipality, from which no municipal income tax was withheld by the employer, but which the taxpayer filed and paid the tax due to the municipality.

 - Schedule P (feeds Worksheet L, Row P and Schedule J, Line 26, Column 7): Summary of pass-through income/loss earned in RITA taxing municipalities other than the resident municipality.